 The claims examined above have not remained theoretical.
 They have translated into concrete practice in a French Atlantic port.

-A Desk Russie article focuses on La Rochelle [3], which served as Shtandart’s base port for more than three years.
+A Desk Russie article focuses on La Rochelle [3], where the Shtandart was based for more than three years.
 It highlights, at the very least, accommodating arrangements and interpretative “flexibility” in the application of the rules.
-However, such a situation is an exception compared with the practice of other EU ports.
+Such a situation, however, is an exception compared to practice in other EU ports.

-This deviation in La Rochelle ultimately came to an end thanks to the inter-prefectoral order of 5 March 2026, adopted by the French maritime prefects (Channel–North Sea, Atlantic, Mediterranean).
-This order renders the arguments advanced by Shtandart moot.
+This atypical situation in La Rochelle ended with the inter-prefectoral order of 5 March 2026 adopted by the French maritime prefects (Channel–North Sea, Atlantic, Mediterranean).
+This order renders the arguments advanced by the Shtandart moot.

-Beyond administrative practices and legal controversies, Shtandart’s position is distinguished by its structure and by the purpose it pursues.
+Beyond controversies over administrative and legal practices, the Shtandart’s position is distinguished by its structure and by questions surrounding its purpose.

 VI.
 A well-known Russian rhetoric

-It appears difficult to mobilise in an appeal against the administration or in court, given the unsubstantiated accusations it contains.
-There is nothing indicating that it would be capable of challenging the inter-prefectoral order of 5 March 2026.
+It appears difficult to mobilise in a legal appeal against the administration or the courts, given the unsubstantiated accusations it makes against them.
+There is no indication that it is capable of challenging the inter-prefectoral order of 5 March 2026.

-Its technocratic formulation and abstract content are not suited to regional or national media, nor to social networks where Shtandart’s supporters usually express themselves.
+Its sometimes obscure formulation and disembodied content are not suited to regional or national media, nor to social networks where the Shtandart’s supporters usually express themselves.

-Russian media, attentive to the campaign led by Shtandart against sanctions, could therefore constitute one of its outlets, within a broader perspective of contestation of national or European institutions.
+Russian media, attentive to the campaign led by the Shtandart against sanctions, may therefore constitute one of its outlets.
+These developments would thus contribute to fuelling contestation of national or European institutions, as has already been observed in previous years.

 Bernard Grua